Skip to main content

 71st Attorney General, -

 Edward Hirsch Levi was born in Chicago, Illinois, on June 26, 1911.
-He received his Ph.B. degree from the University of Chicago in 1932 and his J.D. degree there in 1935.
-He received his J.S.D. degree in 1938 from Yale University, where he had been a Sterling fellow in 1935 and 1936.
-Levi was named assistant professor of law at the University of Chicago in 1936, the year he was admitted to the Illinois bar.
-From 1940 to 1945 he took a leave of absence from the university to be a special assistant to the Attorney General of the United States.
-He served in the Justice Department's Antitrust Division, was head of the Consent Decree Section and then first assistant in 1943 and 1945.
-Levi was first assistant in the Department's War Division for eight months in 1943.
-In 1944 he was Chairman of the Interdepartmental Committee on Monopolies and Cartels.
-He returned to the University of Chicago Law School in 1945 as a professor, was named dean of the law school in 1950, provost of the university in 1962, and appointed its president on November 14, 1968.
-During those years Levi also served the Federal Government as chief counsel to the Subcommittee on Monopoly Power of the House Judiciary Committee in 1950, and as a member of the White House Central Group on Domestic Affairs in 1964 and the White House Task Force on Education in 1966 and 1967.
-In addition, he was a member of the President's Task Force on Priorities in Higher Education in 1969 and 1970.
-He also was a member of the National Commission on Productivity and the National Council on the Humanities.
-On February 7, 1975, President Ford appointed him Attorney General of the United States.
-He returned to teaching at the University of Chicago Law School in 1977.
-Levi died March 7, 2000 in Chicago, Illinois.
+He received his Bachelor of Philosophy degree from the University of Chicago in 1932 and his Juris Doctor (J.D.) degree from the same institution in 1935.
+He went on to receive his Doctor of Juridical Science (J.S.D.) degree in 1938 from Yale University, where he had been a Sterling Fellow in 1935 and 1936.
+Levi was named assistant professor of law at the University of Chicago in 1936, the same year he was admitted to the Illinois bar.
+From 1940 to 1945, he took a leave of absence from the University to be First Assistant to the Attorney General, serving in the Antitrust Division as head of its Consent Decree Division.
+In 1943, he served as the First Assistant in the Justice Department’s War Division.
+He was also chairman of the Interdepartmental Committee on Monopolies and Cartels in 1944.
+He returned to the University of Chicago Law School in 1945 as a professor, was named dean of the law school in 1950, provost of the University in 1962, and appointed its president in 1968.
+During those years, Levi also served as chief counsel to the Subcommittee on Monopoly Power of the House Judiciary Committee in 1950, as a member of the White House Central Group on Domestic Affairs in 1964, and as a member of the White House Task Force on Education in 1966 and 1967.
+In addition, he was a member of the President’s Task Force on Priorities in Higher Education in 1969 and 1970.
+He was also a member of the National Commission on Productivity and the National Council on the Humanities.